Kankakee National Wildlife Refuge and Conservation Area: Flora and fauna

-The Kankakee National Wildlife Refuge and Conservation Area consists of upland oak savanna which includes grasslands, wooded areas, and riparian wetlands, providing habitats for both resident and migratory wildlife.
+The Kankakee National Wildlife Refuge and Conservation Area consists of upland oak savanna, grasslands, wooded areas, and riparian wetlands, providing habitats for both resident and migratory wildlife.
 Migratory birds are most common in the refuge in the spring and fall.
 Resident species are most active in the late spring, summer, and early fall, generally around dawn and dusk.

 The refuge lists 124 species of plants and animals that occur within its boundaries.
 It lists three species as its "featured" species: Black-crowned night heron (Nycticorax nycticorax) feed and rest in the area’s wetlands, rivers, and wet agricultural fields; red-headed woodpeckers (Melanerpes erythrocephalus), although rare elsewhere in the Midwestern United States, are more common in the refuge, where insects and nuts they eat abound; and the regal fritillary (Speyeria idalia) is a butterfly often found in the refuge’s larger open grasslands, wet fields, remnant tallgrass prairie, damp meadows, and marshes.